siraphat3355/Siraphat/README.md

   &emsp;&emsp;&emsp;However, during my life, there are several projects which I have done.
-Therefore, I put some codes which I had learnt and implemented it into my Github.
+Therefore, I put some codes which I had learnt and implemented it into my GitHub.
   And I think It would be better for those who can get something from my coding instead I just keep it in my Google Drive lonely.<br />